seL4/docs/Benchmarking_guide.md

  Threads (including the idle thread) and the overall system time (in cycles) can be tracked by enabling the "track CPU utilisation feature".
-This feature can be enabled from the menuconfig list (seL4 Kernel &gt; Enable benchmarks &gt; Track threads and kernel CPU utilisation time).
+This feature can be enabled from the menuconfig list (seL4 Kernel > Enable benchmarks > Track threads and kernel CPU utilisation time).

 By enabling CPU utilisation tracking, the kernel is instrumented with